ralph-groupscholar/groupscholar-review-latency-lab/README.md

 ## Notes

 This tool uses a deterministic seed if you pass `--seed`.
 If you do not, it will use the current time.
+Stage aging in the report is calculated from stage entry and flags near-due work when it is within 1 day of the stage max.